UFC Fight Night odds, lines, predictions, time: Emmett vs. Vallejos picks from proven MMA expert

 UFC Fight Night predictions

-One of of Marley's UFC Fight Night picks: He is backing Piera Rodriguez (-155) to win via unanimous decision over Sam Hughes in a strawweight bout on the preliminary card.
+One of of Marley's UFC Fight Night picks: He is backing Vitor Petrino (-225) to beat Steven Asplund via TKO in a heavyweight bout on the preliminary card.

-"This is a rematch from 2022, where Rodriguez outstruck her and landed five takedowns to zero," Marley said.
-"I would say that Hughes is the more improved fighter since then, but I still give Rodriguez the clear wrestling edge, and the striking should be close.
-I'll take Rodriguez to win another decision."
+"Asplund is coming off a great second-round TKO win where he landed 170 strikes up until that point," Marley Told SportsLine.
+"That is very impressive for his size, but he is a much tougher matchup.
+Petrino has big power, and he is going to be the more dangerous striker in this one.
+I also like Petrino to have the wrestling edge.
+He doesn't want to go strike-for-strike for 15 minutes here, but I'll take Petrino by TKO."
 See who else to back here.

 How to make UFC Fight Night picks